-In limited circumstances you will not be eligible to claim on the Standard Death and Total & Permanent Disability insurance cover through Australian Retirement Trust.
-Refer to the section Am I eligible for Standard cover? and the definition of Employed in the Definitions section.
+In limited circumstances you will not be eligible to claim on the Additional Death and Total & Permanent Disability insurance cover through Australian Retirement Trust.
+Refer to the section Am I eligible to apply for Additional cover? and the definition of Employed in the Definitions section.